Retribution Paladin DPS Easy Mode — Midnight Pre-Patch (12.0.1)

 3.

-Beginner Priority Cleave Talents for Retribution Paladin
+Beginner Mythic+/Cleave Talents for Retribution Paladin

-This build has fairly strong priority damage while also taking some options to be able to perform better on AoE.
+This build maintains fairly strong priority damage while also taking some options to be able to perform better on AoE.
 You can use the "copy export string" button to import this build directly into the game.

 3.